 Spiritual practice will remove your ignorance.
 It will help you disentangle yourself from what isn’t real.
 It will reveal to you who you are not, and who you always have been.
 It will lead you to endless joy and love.

 So what is spiritual practice?
 It is retracing our way back to God—to Absolute Truth, Absolute Consciousness, and Absolute Bliss.
 Where is God for us?
 Though God dwells everywhere, He remains no more than an idea until we go into the Heart.
 Our body is a map.
-At its center is the Heart—not the thumper, nor the seat of emotion, but the place within us that connects the manifest with the unmanifest.
+At its center is the Heart—not the seat of emotion, but the place within us that connects the manifest with the unmanifest.
 Spiritual practice requires us to redirect our attention inward toward the Heart and quiet what prevents us from remaining there.
 In the Heart, we rest in our own nature.

 An important prerequisite for spiritual practice is the ability to reflect.
 Many people remain turned outward and never examine what they are bringing to the table.
 Spiritual practice means turning inward.
 This does not mean being an introvert; it is the ability and willingness to go deeper than our transitory vehicles—body, mind, personality, ideas, emotions, energy—and witness them from a place of nonattachment.